SwiftGen/SwiftGen/Documentation/SwiftGenKit Contexts/MigrationGuide.md

 ## Changes for template writers

-As a reminder, you can find all the documentation for the context structures provided as variables to your templates [in the Documentation folder of this repository](https://github.com/SwiftGen/SwiftGenKit/tree/master/Documentation/) — one MarkDown file for each SwiftGen subcommand / SwiftGenKit parser.
+As a reminder, you can find all the documentation for the context structures provided as variables to your templates [in the Contexts Documentation folder of this repository](.) — one MarkDown file for each SwiftGen subcommand / SwiftGenKit parser.

 ### Common changes and the new `--param` flags